Vyral/base-template/_posts/2018-06-22-get-an-instant-offer-on-your-st--george-home.md

 {% include pullquote.html %}

-If you’re interested in the program, here’s what we’ll do.
+If you’re interested in the program, here’s what we’ll do:

 1. **We'll schedule a very simple 30-minute walk-through of your property.**
 2. **We’ll do a side-by-side comparison of what your home would sell for** by us preparing it for top dollar, "open market" (MLS) marketing, versus a cash "instant offer" that can close as soon as seven days.